 Who or what inspires you?

-Mr J Bailey – Alfred Wallace, Brian Clough and Barbara McClintock
+Mr J Bailey – Alfred Wallace and Brian Clough.

 Mrs A Romans - Sir David Attenborough, Jacques Cousteau and my father.

-Mr M Woolley – Sir Ian Botham & Sir David Attenborough
+Mr M Woolley – Sir Ian Botham and Sir David Attenborough

 Tell us something not a lot of people know about you.

-Mr J Bailey - Were I not a teacher, I would love to work in Kew Gardens.
+Mr J Bailey – If I weren't a teacher, I would love to work in Kew Gardens.